Comparing Corteva (CTVA) and Its Competitors

 |$90.75 million

-Corteva has higher revenue and earnings than its rivals.
-Corteva is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+Corteva has higher revenue and earnings than its competitors.
+Corteva is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

-79.0% of Corteva shares are owned by institutional investors.
-Comparatively, 31.8% of shares of all “Agricultural production – crops” companies are owned by institutional investors.
-0.1% of Corteva shares are owned by insiders.
-Comparatively, 19.3% of shares of all “Agricultural production – crops” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+Corteva pays an annual dividend of $0.60 per share and has a dividend yield of 1.0%.
+Corteva pays out 25.3% of its earnings in the form of a dividend.
+As a group, “Agricultural production – crops” companies pay a dividend yield of 3.1% and pay out 45.5% of their earnings in the form of a dividend.
+Corteva has raised its dividend for 2 consecutive years.

 Summary